 Zero rating is a big buzzword right now.
 It started off innocently enough but it’s now being used in ways it was never intended.
-Some are calling it a threat to net neutrality and some are calling it a fair way for service providers to survive.
+Some are calling it unfair and some are calling it a fair way for service providers to survive.
 It could be the next big telecommunications fight depending on who wins the White House (remember, the FCC commissioners are appointed by the Executive branch.)

 The idea is simple – a cell data provider normally charges by the gigabyte for data.
 Obviously there’s going to be some stuff that they don’t want to charge for.
 The idea started with text messaging, where the carrier wanted to send you information but didn’t want to charge you for the text.
 (Remember when you paid for texts?)
 This made sense, because why would you want the cell company to charge you for the text saying your bill just posted?